estgguido/data-analytics-portfolio/Gamezone/README.md

 ### Raw Data

-The file `gamezone-orders-data.xlsx` contains the original, uncleaned dataset.
+The file gamezone-orders-data.xlsx contains both the original (uncleaned) dataset and the cleaned version for easy side-by-side comparison.
-It is intentionally left unaltered to demonstrate the data cleaning process.
-See `cleaned_data.csv` for the cleaned version.

-- `gamezone-orders-data.xlsx` – original dataset before cleaning.
-- `cleaned_data.xlsx` – cleaned dataset after processing.